apache/mesos-site/source/documentation/latest/upgrades.md

 # Upgrading Mesos

-This document serves as a guide for users who wish to upgrade an existing mesos cluster.
+This document serves as a guide for users who wish to upgrade an existing Mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

+## Upgrading from 0.26.x to 0.27.x ##

+* Mesos 0.27 introduces the concept of _implicit roles_.
+In previous releases, configuring roles required specifying a static whitelist of valid role names on master startup (/documentation/latest/via the `--roles` flag).
+In Mesos 0.27, if `--roles` is omitted, _any_ role name can be used; controlling which principals are allowed to register as which roles should be done using [ACLs](authorization/).
+The role whitelist functionality is still supported but is deprecated.

+* The Allocator API has changed due to the introduction of implicit roles.
+Custom allocator implementations will need to be updated.
+See [MESOS-4000](https://issues.apache.org/jira/browse/MESOS-4000) for more information.

+* The `executorLost` callback in the Scheduler interface will now be called whenever the slave detects termination of a custom executor.
+This callback was never called in previous versions, so please make sure any framework schedulers can now safely handle this callback.
+Note that this callback may not be reliably delivered.

+* The isolator `prepare` interface has been changed slightly.
+Instead of keeping adding parameters to the `prepare` interface, we decide to use a protobuf (`ContainerConfig`).
+Also, we renamed `ContainerPrepareInfo` to `ContainerLaunchInfo` to better capture the purpose of this struct.
+See [MESOS-4240](https://issues.apache.org/jira/browse/MESOS-4240) and [MESOS-4282](https://issues.apache.org/jira/browse/MESOS-4282) for more information.
+If you are an isolator module writer, you will have to adjust your isolator module according to the new interface and re-compile with 0.27.

+* ACLs.shutdown_frameworks has been deprecated in favor of the new ACLs.teardown_frameworks.
+This affects the `--acls` master flag for the local authorizer.

+* Reserved resources are now accounted for in the DRF role sorter.
+Previously unaccounted reservations will influence the weighted DRF sorter.
+If role weights were explicitly set, they may need to be adjusted in order to account for the reserved resources in the cluster.

 ## Upgrading from 0.25.x to 0.26.x ##